roadfoodr/tinware/prompts/tinware-PRD-current.md

 1. User clicks "No More Words" or the system detects no more valid words
 2. System reveals any remaining valid words at the top of the list
 3. Display success message with performance summary
-4. "Next Word" button becomes available
+4. "Next Word" and "Retry" buttons become available

 ### 5.4 Transitioning to Next Word
 1. User clicks "Next Word" or presses the space bar
 2. Brief transition period
 3. New word stem is displayed, and the gameplay loop restarts

+### 5.5 Retrying Current Word
+1. User clicks "Retry"
+2. Brief transition period
+3. Same word stem is reset and displayed, and the gameplay loop restarts with the current word set

 ## 6. Feedback and Messaging